signalfx/signalfx-agent/README.md

 [![GoDoc](https://godoc.org/github.com/signalfx/signalfx-agent?status.svg)](https://godoc.org/github.com/signalfx/signalfx-agent)
 [![CircleCI](https://circleci.com/gh/signalfx/signalfx-agent.svg?style=shield)](https://circleci.com/gh/signalfx/signalfx-agent)

+SignalFx Smart Agent is deprecated.
+For details, see the [Deprecation Notice](/docs/smartagent-deprecation-notice).

 The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.
 It is meant as a successor to our previous [collectd